shoaibrayeen/Course-Work/Neural Network/Cats or Dogs/readMe.md

 # This project detects that the image is a dog or a cat.
-CNN is used as model.
+CNN is used as a model.
 ## Execute the code
 ```sh
  Go to src Folder